2020 Training Syllabus

 Concealed Carry Fundamentals - This class focuses on developing responsible carry skills, including drawing from concealment, drawing/reholstering safely, situational awareness, verbal commands, moving and shooting, addressing multiple assailants, close-quarter shooting, and communications with first responders.
 Students will accomplish multiple drills that challenge and motivate them to think through critical incidents, and instill newfound confidence in their abilities to assess situations, and safely and effectively defend themselves and/or others with their carry weapon if/when necessary.
 3 credits. $75.
 (Royce Bartlett)

 Introduction to the Range – This 3-4 hour course completes the transition from stationary shooting to tactical shooting by teaching proper gear (gun, clothing, holsters, belts, mag pouches, ammo, etc) and which gear is appropriate to you.
 The class also methodically stresses the draw stroke, shoot/no-shoot scenarios, administrative reloads, reloads under fire, as well as single hand/off-hand shooting.
-The class will prepare you for the challenging classes in Level III and IV.
+The class will prepare you for the challenging classes at the Advanced Level.
 This class will also have sample equipment available to examine and try out, which can then be ordered or purchased at the end of the class.
 3 hours. $60.
 3 credits.
 (Varied Instructors)

 Tactical/Practical (aka Tac/Prac) – This weekly training event takes only a few minutes and allows you to move through a tactical course and test your skills in dealing with unexpected situations and threats.
 The courses of fire normally include 10 photographic targets of “bad guys” with guns.
 Participants are instructed to engage the “aggressors” with at least 3 rounds, more if desired or needed.
 The targets are set up in spaces partitioned off with improvised “walls.” $10 per session.
 Six Tac Prac sessions will earn you 3 credits.
 (Maximum of six credits available) (Gary Weeks)